ReagentX/Logria/docs/parsers.md

 #### Mean and Sum

-Both of these methods search for the first occurance of a number in the parsed message.
+Both of these methods search for the first occurrence of a number in the parsed message.

 `Mean` will display the mean, the count, and the sum of the parsed floats: